-Directed by Angel Kristi Williams with a powerhouse cast that includes Michael Ealy, Uzo Aduba, Nature Naughton, Suzzanne Douglas and romantic leads Kofi Siriboe and Yootha Wong-Loi-Sing, Really Love shows what it’s like when you fall not only in love…but in lust.
+Directed by Angel Kristi Williams with a powerhouse cast that includes Michael Ealy, Uzo Aduba, Nature Naughton, the late Suzzanne Douglas and romantic leads Kofi Siriboe and Yootha Wong-Loi-Sing, Really Love shows what it’s like when you fall not only in love…but in lust.

 Howard University grad Stevie Richmond (Yootha Wong-Loi Sing) is on the cusp of bright legal career and Isiah (Kofi Siriboe), who is a talented artists have a chance meeting at art show that changes their lives and links them in lust and love forever.
 Angel Kristi Williams creates a world where a young couple swimming in melanin speak, behave and inhabit in a world that resonated with me and every Black person that will screen Really Love.
 Kofi and Yootha’s chemistry sizzles right off the screen from the non-verbal glances to the tastefully shot love scene to the moment when the relationship goes off the rails.

 Relationships are complicated.
 One that feel the moon, feel the stars honeymoon phase dissipates and the rose colored glasses come off you begin to see each other for who you really are.
 You either embrace the differences, learn to live with them or go your separate way.
 More importantly, you are faced with the decision of deciding if you really want to put someone first who would not do the same for you.
 Is this really the person you want to sacrifice your dreams and goals for?
 Steve and Isiah discover in their sweet, but short journey together that soemtimes people come into your life path for a reason, a season or a lifetime.